instilled/Wineing/README.md

 another one running a linux application.
 It aims to be fail-proof even under high loads.
 Google Protobuf is used to generate the wiring protocol.

-The code is heavily documented and tries follows [doxygen][url_doxygen] documentation schema, see for example *Makefile* or *src/main/c/wineing.win.cc*.
+The code is heavily documented and follows [doxygen][url_doxygen] documentation schema, see for example *Makefile* or *src/main/c/impl/all/core/wineing.cc*.

 The last section describes how to run the java WineingExampleClient application.